-According to Guskey (1997), "the best feedback to students is immediate, specific, and direct, and it offers explicit directions for improvement" (p.
+According to Guskey (1997), "The best feedback to students is immediate, specific, and direct, and it offers explicit directions for improvement" (p.
 157).
-Corrective feedback is a very important component in the LANGUAGE!Live learning process, because it facilitates the learner's evaluation of his or her own strengths and weaknesses.
+Corrective feedback is a very important component in the LANGUAGE!
+Live learning process, because it facilitates the learner's evaluation of his or her own strengths and weaknesses.
 While many teachers are able to give occasional one-on-one feedback to students in the classroom, it is unrealistic to expect any teacher to instantaneously evaluate performance and provide immediate feedback to a classroom full of students.
 CAI is capable of providing immediate, personalized feedback to each student based on each student's performance, including the provision of instructive and consistent corrections, as well as the positive feedback that many struggling readers seldom receive (Hall, Hughes, & Filbert, 2000).
-In Hall et al.'s synthesis comparing five CAI interventions with different types of feedback (i.e., elaborated, corrective feedback with repeated practice vs. only supplying the students with correct/incorrect responses and moving on), students in the elaborated corrective feedback groups outperformed their peers in the other, more traditional type of feedback, in areas of word reading and comprehension.
-Adolescents also prefer computer-mediated feedback over teacher feedback because teacher feedback, especially in the classroom setting, has the potential to damage the motivation of students with low self-esteem or high self-consciousness (Kluger & Adler, 1993)-both characteristics associated with poor readers.
+In Hall et al.'s synthesis comparing five CAI interventions with different types of feedback (i.e., elaborated, corrective feedback with repeated practice vs. only supplying the students with correct/incorrect responses and moving on), students in the elaborated corrective feedback groups outperformed their peers in the other, more traditional type of feedback because teacher feedback, especially in the classroom setting, has the potential to damage the motivation of students with low self-esteem or high self-consciousness (Kluger & Adler, 1993)-both characteristics associated with poor readers.
 Therefore, a well-designed CAI program has the potential to benefit the learning processes of poor readers by providing individualized, immediate, objective, and directed feedback without social stigmatizing.